jaalto/project--shell-script-performance-and-portability/README.md

 How can you make shell scripts portable and run faster?
 That are the questions these test cases aim to answer.

-The tests reflect results under Linux.
-For performance the main focus is on the features found in [Bash](https://www.gnu.org/software/bash) rather than `sh`
+The tests reflect results under Linux using GNU utilities.
+For performance the main focus is on the features found in [Bash](https://www.gnu.org/software/bash) more than `sh`
 [POSIX 2018](https://pubs.opengroup.org/onlinepubs/9699919799/)
-shells;
+shells.
+The POSIX is useful
-see also POSIX in [Wikipedia](https://en.wikipedia.org/wiki/POSIX).
+if you are looking into for more portable scrips.
+See POSIX in [Wikipedia](https://en.wikipedia.org/wiki/POSIX).

 > Please note that `sh` here refers to